How Mercedes-Benz SUV’S Changed the Luxury Car Market

 If you look at any luxury car manufacturer’s current lineup, you’re likely to see a wide selection of crossover SUV’s.

-Not every luxury brand has a full size SUV like the Escalade, but they do all have those medium sized crossovers.
-They’re popular because of they give you the comfort and technology of a luxury car with the functionality of an SUV.
+Not every luxury brand has a full size SUV like the Escalade.
+But they do all have those medium sized crossovers.
+They’re popular because they provide the comfort and technology of a luxury car with the functionality of an SUV.
 The luxury crossover all started with the Mercedes-Benz M-Class.

-Mercedes-Benz didn’t phone it in and make and SUV based on an existing car and they deserve a lot of credit for that.
+Mercedes-Benz didn’t phone it in and make and SUV based on an existing car.
+And they deserve a lot of credit for that.
 The luxury SUV offerings of the time were either badge engineered, too expensive, too unreliable, or all of the above.

 That’s where the M-Class came in.
 It was a body-on-frame SUV with seating for five and an optional third seat.
-It was the first luxury SUV with electronic stability control making it one of the safest SUVs you could buy.
+This was the first luxury SUV with electronic stability control making it one of the safest SUVs you could buy.
 It also helped popularize the trend of all-wheel drive in luxury cars with the 4Matic system available.
 This gave it great performance in any road condition and even off-road.

 The original M-Class was so popular and so influential that Mercedes made a huge investment for the second generation in the Alabama plant where they were built.
 Thanks to this investment, the second generation M-Class was a little bigger, more aerodynamic, and overall better quality.
 It also switched from body-on-frame to unibody giving it more car-like handling.

 Alongside the second generation M-Class was the GL-Class which was all new for the 2007 model year.
 It was similar to the M-Class, but larger.
 It had three rows of seats for up to seven people while the new M-Class did not have an optional third seat.
 The luxury crossover segment that the M-Class kicked off got so popular that the other luxury brands started building them bigger.
 The GL-Class brought serious competition to rival crossovers and even the full-size SUVs.